KSP-KOS/KOS/doc/source/structures/misc/pidloop.rst

     :type: :struct:`Scalar`
     :access: Get only

-    The value representing the time weighted sum of all errrors.
+    The value representing the time weighted sum of all errors.
 It will be equal to :attr:`ITERM` / :attr:`KI`.
 This value is adjusted by the integral windup mitigation logic.

 .. attribute:: PIDLoop:PTERM